Ranjodhsandhu/ReactProject/README.md

         - Function name starts with a CAPITAL letter
         - if a function returns a JSX its called Functional Component in React
     - Component Composition - when one component is called in another component

+# Props (Properties)
+    - To pass values to a component we use props
+    - Basically its like we are sending values as arguments to the function
+    -